KavinkumarAndroidDev/Simple-Calculator/README.md

-# Simple-Calculator
-A simple android calculator,which can perform basic arithmetic problem.It has both dark and light mode
 # Simple Android Calculator App

 Welcome to the Simple Android Calculator App repository!
-This repository contains a straightforward Android calculator app that performs basic arithmetic operations.
+This repository contains a straightforward Android calculator app that performs basic arithmetic operations.It has both dark and light mode.
 It's an ideal starting point for beginners in Android app development.

 ## Features